 - characteristic discontinuous peripheral nodular enhancement with gradual 'filling in' 1

 hepatocellular carcinoma (HCC)

-- more frequently solitary
+- more often solitary when compared with metastases

-- may also have hypoechoic halo
+- may also have hypoechoic halo on ultrasound

 focal nodular hyperplasia (FNH)